DreamLineLove/CS-1104/README.md

 # Notes
 - I learned the nuances of looping over arrays.
 - I also learned search algorithms like linear search and binary search.
+- I learned a few sorting algorithms like bubble sort and selection sort.

 <!----
 - (Array) insertion and deletion